Carnival: Middle Ages

 The Lenten period of the liturgical calendar, the six weeks directly before Easter, was historically marked by fasting, study, and other pious or penitential practices.
 During Lent, no parties or celebrations were held, and people refrained from eating rich foods, such as meat, dairy, fat, and sugar.
 The first three classes were often totally unavailable during this period because of late winter shortages.

 While Christian festivals such as Corpus Christi were Church-sanctioned celebrations, Carnival was also a manifestation of European folk culture.
 In the Christian tradition, fasting is to commemorate the 40 days that Jesus fasted in the desert, according to the New Testament, and also to reflect on Christian values.
 It was a time for catechumens (those converting to Christianity) to prepare for baptism at Easter.

-Carnival in the Middle Ages took not just a few days, but almost the entire period between Christmas and the beginning of Lent.
+Carnival in the Middle Ages took almost the entire period between Christmas and the beginning of Lent.
 In those two months, Christian populations used their several holidays as an outlet for their daily frustrations.

 Many synods and councils attempted to set things "right".
 Caesarius of Arles (470–542) protested around 500 CE in his sermons against the pagan practices.
 Centuries later, his statements were adapted as the building blocks of the Indiculus superstitionum et paganiarum ("small index of superstitious and pagan practices"), which was drafted by the Synod of Leptines in 742.
 It condemned the Spurcalibus en februario.

 Pope Gregory the Great (590–604) decided that fasting would start on Ash Wednesday.
 The whole Carnival event was set before the fasting, to set a clear division between celebrations and penitence.
 He also dispatched missionaries to sanctify any excesses in popular Carnival customs.
 It was also the custom during Carnival that the ruling class would be playfully mocked using masks and disguises.